 - Serve topped with salsa and additional microgreens, if desired.

 Cranberries are a winter-inspired flavor and making a salsa with them is so unique!
 It’s surprisingly balanced in flavor (not overly tart like you might think) and has a light, but surprising kick of heat.
-I use this one with a variety of cheese spreads and our friends love it during holiday parties.
-Read the full post.
+I use this one with a variety of cheese spreads and our friends love having it on hand during holiday parties.

 - 1 (12 ounce) bag fresh cranberries